WaviestBalloon/WavyArch/README.md

 # 🌊 WavyArch
+### I have just realised how awful my bash scripting is, I will probably refactor in the future
 Bash script I use after a fresh installation of Arch to setup my applications and environment.

 > **Note**: